-Captain Brian Gilmore Young, Royal Navy
+Captain Brian Gilmore YOUNG, Royal Navy

 Captain Young, H.M.S.
 Antrim, was in overall command of the forces assigned to repossess South Georgia.
 Although weather conditions were extremely hostile, reconnaissance parties were landed at several points on the island and using the information obtained by these units the main assault on the Argentine positions was planned.
-On 25th April 1982 the landing commenced at Grytviken, preceded by an accurate and effective payed hombardment.
-April 1982 the landings commenced at Grytviken, preceded by an accurate and effective naval bombardment.
+On 25th April 1982 the landings commenced at Grytviken, preceded April 1982 the landings commenced at Grytviken, preceded by an accurate and effective naval bombardment.
 An Argentine submarine, the Santa Fe, which posed a major threat to the British forces, was successfully attacked and disabled.
-The Argentine garrison at Grytviken was quickly forced to surrender and on the following day the last Argentine troops, positioned at Leith, also capitulated and the island was restored to British administration without any casualties to our forces and only one on the part of the Argentines.
+The Argentine garrison at Grytviken was quickly forced to surrender and on the following day the last Argentine troops, positioned at Leith, also capitulated and the island was restored to British administration without any casualties to our forces and only one on the part of the Argentine.

 Captain Young demonstrated throughout the highest standard of leadership, with use of bold initiative and cool appraisal of the situation.
 He deployed the sea, land and air units under his command to maximum advantage, often in the face of appalling weather conditions and bad visibility.
-The importance of this operation to the overall strategy of re-establishing British administration in the Epikland Islands and its dependencies cannot be over-stated Falkland Islands and its dependencies cannot be over-stated nor can Captain Young's personal contribution to its success.
+The importance of this operation to the overall strategy of re-establishing British administration in the Eaklord Island's and its dependencies cannot be overstated Falkland Islands and its dependencies cannot be over-stated nor can Captain Young's personal contribution to its success.